openmls/openmls/openmls/TEST-DESIGN.md

     ```

 13. Integration tests live in `./tests` folder.
-    1. There should be one mod per source mod.
+    1. There SHOULD be one mod per source mod.
-    2. Integration tests should only use the public API.
+    2. Integration tests SHOULD only use the public API.
     3. They could be used as examples in the book

 ## Bonus